samsara/samsara/qanal/README.md

 # Qanal

 A stand alone indexer that reads messages (see Message Format below) from Kafka and bulk indexes them into a Elasticsearch Cluster.
 This program is intended as an alternative to the [Elasticsearch Kafka River Plugin] (https://github.com/endgameinc/elasticsearch-river-kafka)

 It should work against the 0.8.1.1 release of Kafka

+## Release Status
+Still in development, hope to do the first release real soon.

+## Continous Integration
 Current build status: [![Build Status](https://travis-ci.org/samsara/qanal.svg?branch=master)](https://travis-ci.org/samsara/qanal.svg?branch=master)

-## Status
-Still in development, hope to do the first release real soon.

 ## Configuration
 The configuration file is split into 3 sections.